loan-wolf/Smart-Contracts/README.md

 `getId(address, uint256) external view;`
 This function creates an ID for a loan.
 This is the hash of the address of a borrower, address of this address, and the index in the loanIDs array

+`withdrawl(uint256, uint256) external`
+This function is used to exchange ERC1155s as a lender for the ERC20s made as payments.
+1 for 1.
+MUST approve in the Bonds contract before calling

 ERC20CollateralStandard.sol
 ===========================